contactrika/dedo/README.md

 ![DEDO  - Dynamic Environments with Deformable Objects](misc/imgs/header.jpg)
 ### DEDO  - Dynamic Environments with Deformable Objects
-Dedo is a lightweight and customizable deformable object gym environment aimed for researchers in the machine learning, reinforcement learning, robotics and computer vision communities.
+Dedo is a lightweight and customizable suite of environments with deformable objects.
+It is aimed for researchers in the machine learning, reinforcement learning, robotics and computer vision communities.
 The environment a set of every day tasks involving deformable objects such as hanging cloth, dressing a person, and buttoning buttons.
 We have provided examples for integrating two popular